 When you purchase real-time insurance leads from Nectar, you're receiving a list of pre-qualified individuals who have left their information with a lead-generation site — in this case, Assurance owned sites.

-Using the Nectar platform, you can choose from preset filters or create your own so that the leads you receive are most likely to be a good fit for your insurance business, and you receive the leads in real-time and only during the hours you're working.
+Using the Nectar platform, you can choose from preset filters or create your own so you receive the leads in real-time and only during the hours you're working.

 Nectar works hard to ensure that all leads that generated are high-quality with accurate information.
 If you receive a bad lead, Nectar does have a return policy.
 Nectar has a self-service portal, allowing you to change your filters or purchase leads at your convenience.

 You can cancel your Nectar campaigns at any time, which can be a great relief to someone selling insurance part-time.

 Another option that you have available is to work as an independent insurance agent on the Assurance agent platform.
 Using the Assurance platform, you have the freedom to sell insurance whenever, wherever, and however you want.

 The Assurance platform dials and receives calls, tracks your success, provides optimized scripts, and handles your compensation, so you can focus on growing your skills and selling insurance.

 And when you receive inbound calls, you can be assured that the leads you're speaking with are pre-qualified and interested in finding the best coverage for the exact insurance product(s) you sell.
 Best of all, it's free to get started on the platform.